jkotchoff/au.jkotchoff.scrollableView/README.md

 * 1.0 Initial version
 * 1.1 Add setView method & enable event listeners
+* 1.2 Add support to receive a custom paging control image

 ## Licenses
 This project is licensed under the Apache Public License (Version 2).
 Please see the LICENSE.txt file for the full license.